qbicsoftware/mtb-parser-lib/README.md

 ## Changelog
+### v0.2.4
+Fixed typo in 'tumor_content' definition in the metadata section.

+### v0.2.3
+Just v0.2.2, but had to rename the version on PyPi

 ### v0.2.2
 Reading of files failed, because Python expects ACII encoding by default.
 Now, files are explicitely opened with utf-8 encoding.